-A federal or state drug conviction can disqualify a student for federal and state financial aid.
-MSOE will review all information that is submitted by students on the FAFSA application that confirm they have a drug conviction.
-Students will be notified at the time their FAFSA application is reviewed of their ineligibility and given the information on how to regain eligibility.
+A federal or state drug conviction can disqualify a student from federal and state financial aid.
+MSOE will review all information that is submitted by students on the FAFSA application that confirm they havea drug conviction.
+Students will be notified at the time their FAFSA application is reviewed of their ineligibility and giveninformation on how to regain eligibility.